JGIBristol/zebrafish_jaw_segmentation/scripts/README.md

                  $\frac{1}{1+\frac{1}{2}\alpha + \frac{1}{2}\beta}$ at chance performance,
                  This script doesn't use a sigmoid or softmax activation fcn.
                  Creates a plot named `chance_loss.png`.
+- `find_rear_jaw_centres.py`: find the ZXY locations of the jaw in of the rear jaw dataset.
+We need this because we want to crop our jaw from the last labelled slice backwards (towards the tail) so that our cropped out regions of interest don't contain any unlabelled jaw voxels.
+This script makes some decisions and crops the jaws.
 - `plot_cropped.py`: check that the cropping code gives us the correct regions.
                    This is intended to be a check that the cropping code correctly gives us the correct slices for the rear jaw DICOMs, since it's